 This biotope is characterized by the hard rock substratum to which the key characterizing species, barnacles, limpets, Patella vulgata and Lichina pygmaea, and other species such as Mytilus edulis and algal turfs can firmly attach.
 A change to a sedimentary substratum would significantly alter the character of the biotope.
 More subtle changes in substratum type can also lead to indirect effects.
 Surface roughness, for example, is correlated with settlement in barnacles (Coombes et al., 2015).
 An artificial substratum may therefore not be equivalent to a natural rock reef habitat.
 However, artificial hard substrata will, generally be settled by barnacles and may provide 'stepping stones' less suitable surfaces such as chalk where post-settlement mortalities are high (Herbert & Hawkins, 2006) or sediments.
 An increase in mobile surfaces can also indirectly decrease suitable habitats.
 Shanks & Wright (1986) observed that limpet mortalities were much higher at sites where the supply of loose cobbles and pebbles were greater, leading to increased abrasion through wave action 'throwing' rocks onto surfaces.
-The biotope is, therefore, considered to have 'No' resistance ('None') to this pressure (based on a change to sediment), recovery of the biological assemblage (following habitat restoration) is considered to be 'Medium' (2-10 years) for LR.HLR.MusB.Cht.Cht.
-Sensitivity is therefore assessed as 'Medium'.
+The biotope is therefore considered to have 'No' resistance ('None') to this pressure (based on a change to sediments), recovery of the biological assemblage (following habitat restoration) is considered to be 'Low' to 'Very Low' for the biotope LR.HLR.MusB.Cht.Lpyg, based on the very slow recovery of Lichina pygmaea.
+Sensitivity is therefore assessed as 'High'.